yonko-smurk/pratice/README.md

 ```

 **Step 3 — Open `ai_faq/services.py`, jump to line 228.**
 > "This is the generator that does the actual work.
-It embeds the query through `embed_text()` — line 119 — which calls Ollama's `/api/embed` endpoint.
-Then it runs a pgvector cosine query, computes a confidence score, calls the LLM, and **yields events chunk by chunk** rather than returning a single response."
+It delegates retrieval to `_search_chunks` — we'll go deep into that in the next section — which embeds the query through `embed_text()` (line 119, calls Ollama's `/api/embed` endpoint) and runs the pgvector cosine query.
+Then this function computes a confidence score, calls the LLM, and **yields events chunk by chunk** rather than returning a single response."

 Point at line 228:
 ```python